 For additional resources, including searchable databases, see Who Represents Me? and Legislative Districts.

-To schedule a press conference in a Senate or House hearing room, you should contact the Senate Sergeant at Arms at (651) 296-0866 or the House Speaker's Office at 651-296-0306.
+To schedule a press conference or reserve a Senate or House hearing room, you should contact the Senate Sergeant at Arms at (651) 296-0866 or the House Speaker's Office at 651-296-0306.
 Due to the capitol restoration project, there is limited public use of capitol spaces.
 The rotunda is unavailable for use at this time.
 For more information about access to capitol spaces contact the Department of Administration at (651) 201-2300.